Skip (audio playback): Cassette tapes

 Cassette tape players can cause skips when the tape being played is worn or in some other way damaged.
 Since the tape is rolled into a reel, it depends on how the tape runs across the roll as to how the skip affects playback.
 Indeed, some early artists, such as the Beatles, deliberately rearranged the tape reels in order to produce loops used in their recordings.

 Computer audio

 Electronic media on a computer can often skip.
 Such media may include compressed and uncompressed audio, and video containing audio.
-Generally this cannot happen to music instructive files such as MIDI or MOD files, however depending on the circumstance single notes may become "jammed", when the note off message is not received by the playback device.
+Generally, this cannot happen to music instructive files such as MIDI or MOD files, however, depending on the circumstance, single notes may become jammed, when the note-off message is not received by the playback device.

-Computer skips can be caused by lack of available RAM or processing power, damaged storage mediums (CD, hard drive etc.), a crash in the playback software, or a corrupted, incomplete or damaged audio file.
+Computer skips can be caused by a lack of available RAM or processing power, damaged storage mediums (CD, hard drive etc.), a crash in the playback software, or a corrupted, incomplete or damaged audio file.
 Depending on the player and the operating system, a skip usually consists of a 50MS, 300MS, 500MS or a one-second loop, depending on the size or length of the chunk of data that is currently loaded into memory.

 Skipping as a musical component

 Compact Disc skipping is prevalent in glitch music.
+The second half of the song, Let It Happen, on Tame Impala's third album Currents begins with a section that repeats itself like a CD scratch, which then slowly transitions into the rest of the second half.
+The producer, Kevin Parker, included this as he is fascinated with glitches in playback.